Suvetha7/sports-enrollment-system/README.md

 # Data-Driven Sports Enrollment and Management System

-This project is a final-year Computer Science style web application built from your seminar brief on sports enrollment analytics.
+This project is a final-year Computer Science style web application built on sports enrollment analytics.
 It provides a sports program portal with registration, secure login, real-time seat tracking, duplicate prevention, transactional enrollment handling, and analytics dashboards.

 The implementation is intentionally GitHub-friendly: